GoogleCloudPlatform/DataflowTemplates/v1/README_Bulk_Decompress_GCS_Files.md

-Bulk Decompress Files on Cloud Storage Template
+Bulk Decompress Files on Cloud Storage template
 ---
-A pipeline which decompresses files on Cloud Storage to a specified location.
-Supported formats: Bzip2, deflate, and gzip.
+The Bulk Decompress Cloud Storage Files template is a batch pipeline that decompresses files on Cloud Storage to a specified location.
+This functionality is useful when you want to use compressed data to minimize network bandwidth costs during a migration, but would like to maximize analytical processing speed by operating on uncompressed data after migration.
+The pipeline automatically handles multiple compression modes during a single run and determines the decompression mode to use based on the file extension (.bzip2, .deflate, .gz, .zip).

+Note: The Bulk Decompress Cloud Storage Files template is intended for single compressed files and not compressed folders.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/bulk-decompress-cloud-storage) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Bulk_Decompress_GCS_Files).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)